facebookresearch/EgoCom-Dataset/README.md

 video/transcripts/audio from multiple simultaneous and aligned perspectives in natural conversation enables opportunities for the following research areas:

-* **Artificial Intelligence** (including general AI, vision, and machine learning tasks)
+* **Artificial Intelligence**
     -   General AI solutions for the "Heads Up" question-based word-guessing game, building knowledge graphs of objects and properties, game bots
-    -   Throughout the dataset we ask questions like:
-       1. What's that called? (pointing, the answer names the object)
+    -   Throughout the dataset we ask questions like: "What's that called?", "What shape is the \<object\>?", "What color is the \<object\>?", etc.
-       2. What shape is the <object>? (pointing, the question indirectly names the object)
-       3. What color is the <object>? (after first establishing the name of the object)
-       4. Name the <object> &lt;relative position to (e.g. on top of)&gt; the <object>?
 * **Conversational predictive tasks**
     -   Automatic Question-Answering, predict when/who will speak next, lip-reading predict speech from video (without audio), etc.